-There are so many options available when it comes to hummingbird food.
+There are so many options available when it comes to hummingbird feed.
 One of the easiest is to make sugar water for your hummingbirds.
 It is very simple.
 Plus it doesn’t attract rodent / pests to your mobile home park

-Here is the recipe for making a safe hummingbird sugar water.
+Here is the recipe for making a safe hummingbird feed or sugar water.
 The best part if this feed does not attract squirrels that can be of nuisance.